JordanLazzaro/simplellm/README.md

 # 🌵 **simplellm**

-🌵 **simplellm** is a (in-progress) library for developing and training Transformer Language Models with the goal of being as simple as possible.
-A repository of my quest to build high performing models and training infrastructure as simply as possible.
+🌵 **simplellm** is a (in-progress) library for developing and training Transformer Language Models.
+It is a living artifact of my quest to build high performing models and training infrastructure as simply as possible.

 ## Project Struture
 🌵 simplellm is split into sub-directories: ```modeling``` and ```training```.